ba23-python/UpgradeHub-Private-Javscript-exercises/README.md

 # UpgradeHub
-Repositorio para mis proyectos del Fullstack Developer Bootcamp de Upgrade Hub
+[es] Repositorio para mis proyectos del Fullstack Developer Bootcamp de Upgrade Hub [en] This is a repository of my projects developed during the Fullstack Developer Bootcamp of Upgrade Hub